Node bipartition for rigidity and localization of networks with heterogeneous sensing: Introduction

 The main contributions of this work can be summarized as follows.

 1) The SA-RoD rigidity theory in $\mathbb{R}^{2}$ is established.
-It is shown that the shape of a framework can be uniquely determined by SA-RoD constraints up to uniform rotations, translations, and scalings if it is globally SA-RoD rigid.
-Surprisingly, we discover that whether global SA-RoD rigidity is a generic property of the underlying graph strongly depends on bipartitions of the vertex set, while infinitesimal SA-RoD rigidity and SA-RoD rigidity are generic properties (Theorem $\ref{gen1}$).
+It is shown that the shape of a framework can be uniquely determined by SA-RoD constraints up to uniform rotations, translations, and scalings if it is globally SA-RoD rigid (Theorem \ref{shp}).
+Furthermore, we find an upper bound on the rank of the infinitesimal SA-RoD rigidity matrix to constrain the minimal number of edges required for rigidity (Lemma \ref{infi}).

-2) To discuss the effects of bipartitions on the SA-RoD rigidity property of frameworks, we introduce the connectivity of SA or RoD constraints (see Definition $\ref{def:con}$).
-It is proved that an SA-RoD constrained framework can inherit the global rigidity property of the pure SA or RoD constrained framework when SA or RoD constraints are connected (Theorem \ref{thmm}, Theorem \ref{thmm1}).
-In addition, a novel duality is shown to hold for infinitesimal SA-RoD rigidity of frameworks associated with bipartitions (Theorem $\ref{thm10}$).
+2) To examine how bipartition affects the rigidity property of a heterogeneously constrained framework, we introduce the notion of connectivity for bipartition-induced SA and RoD index sets (Definition $\ref{def:con}$).
+It is proved that an SA-RoD constrained framework inherits the global rigidity property of the pure SA or RoD constrained framework when the corresponding SA or RoD index set is connected (Theorems \ref{thmm} and \ref{thmm1}).
+An algorithm of finding a suitable bipartition for SA (RoD) connectivity is proposed (Algorithm \ref{alg:buildpar}).
+In addition, a novel result of bipartition-induced duality is established for infinitesimal SA-RoD rigidity (Corollary $\ref{thm10}$).
+Furthermore, we discover that global SA-RoD rigidity is not a generic property of the underlying graph with a specific bipartition, while (infinitesimal ) SA-RoD rigidity is a generic property (Theorem $\ref{gen1}$).

-3) Based on the SA-RoD rigidity theory, vertex additions and merging operations are proposed to construct globally SA-RoD rigid frameworks.
-In contrast to that three edges are required to be added for merging bearing rigid frameworks in $\mathbb{R}^{2}$ \cite{lyjbmin}, adding two edges appropriately when merging two globally SA-RoD rigid frameworks is sufficient to preserve global rigidity (Theorem \ref{mert}).
+3) Based on the SA-RoD rigidity theory, a vertex addition approach, including the design of node bipartition, is proposed to construct globally SA-RoD rigid frameworks.
 We show that frameworks generated by SA-RoD orderings are globally SA-RoD rigid (Theorem $\ref{order1}$).
-Furthermore, we construct minimal SA-RoD rigid frameworks with $n$ vertices and $\frac{3n-4}{2}$ edges ($n$ is even) or $\frac{3n-3}{2}$ edges ($n$ is odd).
-The number of edges required to guarantee rigidity of frameworks is fewer than those in pure SA/RoD rigidity theory \cite{lyjbb8.1,lyjb9} and angle-displacement rigidity theory \cite{lyjb013}.
+Moreover, we find that under suitable bipartitions, the number of edges required to guarantee rigidity of frameworks can be less than those in pure SA/RoD rigidity theory \cite{lyjbb8.1,lyjb9}.
+Specifically, we construct a class of minimally globally SA-RoD rigid frameworks with $n$ vertices and $\lceil{\frac{3n-4}{2}\rceil}$ edges.